t-park1112/We-Have-No-Idea/2 Report/What is Scrum.md

 Disadvantages of Scrum
 ----------------------

--   Daily scrum meetings and reviews consume substantial resources - Throughout meetings and reviews requires consistent dedication from all members involved and consistent high-levels of communication.
-This will cause members to become stressed and produce unsatisfactory work.
-(Uhlid, n.d)
+-   Daily scrum meetings and reviews consume substantial resources - Meetings and reviews require consistent dedication and               high-levels of communication from all members involved.
+This can cause less resource-allocated parts of the project to                suffer (Uhlid, n.d).

 -   Scrum can be difficult if the project lacks planning and definition - The more unclear a project is, the more difficult the task of planning can be for the scrum master.
-This will result in a difficult development process for the entire team, which will produce unsatisfactory work.
+This will result in a difficult development process for the entire team, which will produce unsatisfactory work and consume unnessecary time and effort.
 (Uhlid, n.d)

--   Slacking Team Members Cause Inefficiency - If a member(s) falls behind in the work rate, this may impact the team’s efficiency and management of the project.
-Especially if sprints are backed-up due to lack of work can severely damage project tasks.
+-   Slacking Team Members Cause Inefficiency - If a member(s) falls behind on their work rate, this may impact the team’s efficiency and management of the project.
+If sprints are backed-up due to lack of work this can severely damage project tasks.
 (2016)